ElMehdiLebbar/SeuleJs/README.md

 <br>

-## ↩️ Handler Method
+## ↩️ Handling User Input

-Magic Happens inside this method by calling three parameters: $app, $scoop, $root
+Magic Happens here by invoking Methods inside the handler(), using three parameters: $app, $scoop, $root and let users interact with your app

 🔹 for exemple: